 Children must be assured of good care and upbringing, as well as the supervision and protection that correspond to their age and stage of development.
 Children should be brought up in a secure and stimulating environment and receive an education that corresponds to their inclinations and wishes.

 Children must be brought up with understanding, security and affection.
 They must not be subject to corporal punishment or otherwise treated in an abusive manner.
-Children should be supported and encouraged to reach independence, responsibility and adulthood.
-(Act on Child Custody and Right of Access 361/1983, section 1)
+Children should be supported and encouraged to reach independence, responsibility and adulthood (Act on Child Custody and Right of Access 361/1983, section 1).

-The holder of parental responsibility must ensure the well-being and development as described above.
+The holder of parental responsibility must ensure the well-being and development of the child as described above.
 For this purpose, she or he has the right to make decisions on the child’s care, upbringing, place of residence and other personal matters.
 When making a decision, the child’s opinion should be taken into account.

 If the parents of a child are married at the time of the child's birth, they both have parental responsibility.
 If the parents are not married at the time of the child's birth, the mother has parental responsibility.
 The parents can agree on who has custody in connection with the confirmation of paternity.
 If one of the parents has sole custody of the child and the parents then marry, both parents assume parental responsibility.

 A court can assign custody of the child to one or more persons, with their consent, in addition to or instead of the parents.
 The decision must be based on the child’s best interests and only if there is a compelling reason from the child's point of view for assigning custody to a person other than the parents.
 If the parents are deceased, the social welfare board must take action to assign custody of the child.

 Custody and access rights must always be arranged with the best interests of the child in mind and so that these rights can be exercised in the best possible way in future.
 The parents can make a parental responsibility agreement.
 If the parents cannot reach an agreement, the dispute must be taken to court.